mlajtos/mosaic/README.md

     - [ ] tooglable
 - [ ] page preview in the drag proxy
 - [ ] BUG: misplaced tile while and after dragging
-    - repro: 1:1 layout, start dragging the right one
+    - repro: horizontal 1:1 layout, start dragging the right one
 - [ ] tile persistance
     - well, I loose all my tiles when I do a refresh :(
 - [ ] close tile shortcut (⌘W)